insen/blog/_posts/2018-05-16-The-Selfish-Test.md

 So coming back to the question - what's in it for you, the developer?

-The answer is selfish.
-Consider the test above -
+so lets consider the test above -

 * Is it an automated test? **Yes**.